-What does Storm say when she first comes face-to-face with the ridiculously powerful and long thought-dead Selene and Madelyne Pryor?
+Storm in particular is written poorly in this issue.
+What does Ororo say when she first comes face-to-face with the unbelievably deadly and long thought-dead Selene and Madelyne Pryor?
 “Maddie.
 Selene.
 This is… I don’t know what this is.”
 Wow, that’s some dramatic stuff, Brian Wood!
-I know Brian Wood can write terrific dialogue, but this was not it.
+Brian Wood can and has written terrific dialogue in his work at Marvel, but this was not it.

-Storm asserts that she’s willing to let Madelyne Pryor and Selene walk away scot-free (What?!), and the duo quickly abandon Arkea.
-If you take into consideration the damage those characters caused in “Inferno” and “Necrosha”, it’s extremely difficult to believe that Arkea is considered the greatest threat out of these three, and it feels downright irresponsible to let Madelyne Pryor and Selene go free.
-Maybe Rachel Grey is right and Storm really isn’t fit to lead this team!
+Furthermore, Storm immediately acts out-of-character afterward, asserting that she’s willing to let the ridiculously dangerous Madelyne Pryor and Selene walk away scot-free (What?!), and the villainous duo quickly abandons Arkea.
+If you take into consideration the damage those characters caused as the lead antagonists in “Inferno” and “Necrosha”, it’s extremely difficult to believe that Storm considers Arkea the greatest threat out of these three, and it feels downright irresponsible to let Madelyne Pryor and Selene freely escape.
+It makes me wonder if Rachel Grey’s assertion is correct that Storm really isn’t fit to lead this team!

-Overall: I’m still a fan of Brian Wood and all of the characters that he’s featuring in this Marvel NOW X-Men series, but I honestly don’t know that I’m an advocate of this series itself anymore.
-Despite taking the bulk of the first twelve issues to tell this Arkea story, this mess of an arc ends up somehow feeling both rushed and never-ending.
+Overall: I’m still a fan of Brian Wood and all of the characters that he’s featuring in this Marvel NOW!
+X-Men series, but I honestly don’t know that I’m an advocate of this series itself anymore.
+Despite taking the bulk of the first twelve issues to tell this Arkea story, the mess of a story ends up somehow feeling both rushed and never-ending.

 It’s blatant that this whole long, drawn-out arc was contrived primarily for the purpose of bringing Selene and Madelyne Pryor back to life–but if that was the true goal, there are a multitude of stories that Wood could have told that would have ultimately been more satisfying and interesting than what we got here.